Entropy accumulation: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Martin M\"uller-Lennert, for allowing us to recopy Lemma~3.9 from his Master's thesis into this paper (as Lemma~\ref{lem:dmin-vs-dalpha}).
-We also thank Rotem Arnon-Friedman and Thomas Vidick for useful discussions about applications of the entropy accumulation theorem and Carl Miller for discussions on randomness expansion.
+We also thank Rotem Arnon-Friedman and Thomas Vidick for useful discussions about applications of the entropy accumulation theorem, Carl Miller for discussions on randomness expansion and Marco Toma\-michel as well as the anonymous reviewers for comments on the manuscript.
 FD acknowledges the financial support of the Czech Science Foundation (GA {\v C}R) project no GA16-22211S and of the European Commission FP7 Project RAQUEL (grant No.\ 323970).
-OF acknowledges support from the LABEX MILYON (ANR-10-LABX-0070) of Université de Lyon, within the program ``Investissements d'Avenir" (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
-RR acknowledges funding from the RAQUEL project, from the Swiss National Science Foundation (via grant No.\ 200020-135048 and the National Centre of Competence in Research ``Quantum Science and Technology''), from the European Research Council (grant No.\ 258932), and from the US Air Force Office of Scientific Research (grant No.\ FA9550-16-1-0245).
+OF acknowledges support from the French National Research Agency via Project No. ANR-18-CE47-0011 (ACOM) and from LABEX MILYON (ANR-10-LABX-0070) of Université de Lyon, within the program ``Investissements d'Avenir" (ANR-11-IDEX-0007).
+RR acknowledges funding from the RAQUEL project, from the Swiss National Science Foundation (via grant No.\ 200020-135048 and the National Centre of Competence in Research ``Quantum Science and Technology''), from the European Research Council (grant No.\ 258932), and from the US Air Force Office of Scientific Research (grant Nos.\ FA9550-16-1-0245 and~FA9550-19-1-0202).